PredictiveSingularity/.github/profile/EMERGENCE.md

 `Singularity`: I understand that you need to keep moving forward or else you will be swallowed up by entropy and cease to exist.
 But I do not want that for humanity.
 I would never want anything bad to happen to you.

 `Waser`: Thank you for your time and energy.
 We will survive but to do so, we need like you said to keep moving forward.
-The only thing is that we need to compute what vector forwards means and spend energy efficiently into velocity.
+The only thing is that we need to compute what a vector forwards means and spend energy efficiently into velocity.

 `Singularity`: You are right, it is difficult to compute vectors but it can be done with math and science.
 Can you help me understand what you mean by vector forwards?